HrP14/Hackathon-Traffic-Prediction-May-2025/README.md

 <h2>✅ Improvement: </h2>

-Random Forest did a much better job!
-It reduced the error by over 25%, showing that learning complex patterns in the data helps a lot.
+Huge improvement with Random Forest!
+We reduced error by over 58% in RMSE and almost 74% in MAE!